yuangzh/CDDC/ReadMe.txt

 3. REFERENCES:
+[1] Ganzhao Yuan.
+Coordinate Descent Methods for DC Minimization: Optimality Conditions and Global Convergence.
+Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 2023.
-[1] CD Methods for DC Minimization.
+[2] CD Methods for DC Minimization.
 Submitted for publication.